How Does Medicare Work?

 The IRS supplies your tax filing status, your adjusted gross income, and your tax-exempt interest income to the Social Security Administration for the purpose of calculating what your premiums will be.

-When the Social Security Administration reviews your benefits application, it will add your adjusted gross income (AGI) together with your tax-exempt interest income to get an amount called the modified adjusted gross income (MAGI).
+When the Social Security Administration reviews your benefits application, they take your adjusted gross income (AGI) and add back any tax-exempt interest income to determine your modified adjusted gross income (MAGI).

 Can I appeal a Part B premium?

 Your premium amount is determined by your MAGI from your tax return two years prior.
 But what if your income is a lot lower the year you apply for Medicare Part B?

 Work stoppage and work reduction are the most common reason for appeals by our clients.